zulip/zulipbot/src/templates/newContributor.md

 Congratulations, @[commenter], you've successfully claimed your first issue!
-Since you're a new contributor, you now have pull (read-only) access to this repository.

-Please review our [code contribution guidelines](http://zulip.readthedocs.io/en/latest/index.html#code-docs) and sign the [Dropbox Contributor License Agreement](https://opensource.dropbox.com/cla/) before opening any pull requests for any issues that you're working on.

-Also, if you haven't done so already, please join us on the Zulip development server at [chat.zulip.org](https://chat.zulip.org/)!
-Our community of developers use **chat.zulip.org** as our primary communication forum for developing Zulip; you can read more about the **chat.zulip.org** community in our [documentation](http://zulip.readthedocs.io/en/latest/chat-zulip-org.html).

-**Note:** Depending on your [notification settings](https://github.com/settings/notifications), granting you the permission in GitHub's model that allows you to be assigned issues by **zulipbot** may result in making you a "watcher" on this repository, which means that you'll get notifications for every issue and pull request in this repository; for a large repository like [zulip/zulip](https://github.com/zulip/zulip), that means receiving over 100 emails per day.
-If you don't want to receive notifications unless you're actually involved with the issue (which is usually the right choice for large projects), you should [unwatch this repository](https://help.github.com/articles/unwatching-repositories/).
+Contributing to Zulip will (hopefully) be a fun and rewarding experience, and I'm here to help get you off to a good start.

+First things first:
+* Join me on the [Zulip developers' server](https://chat.zulip.org), to get help, chat about this issue, and meet the other developers.
+* Sign the [Dropbox Contributor License Agreement](https://opensource.dropbox.com/cla/), so that Zulip can use your code.
+* [Unwatch this repository](https://help.github.com/articles/unwatching-repositories/), so that you don't get 100 emails a day.

+As you work on this issue, you'll also want to refer to the [Zulip code contribution guide](http://zulip.readthedocs.io/en/latest/index.html#code-docs), as well as the rest of the developer documentation on that site.

+See you on the other side (that is, the pull request side)!